< Back

 LINE / Spatial ecology

-His master’s thesis led him to collaborate on the project “Identification of critical habitats for the conservation of the Little Bustard (Tetrax tetrax) in Spain” with the CTFC, where he is currently pursuing his PhD in the Landscape Dynamics and Biodiversity program, as part of the GREENRISK project.
-His thesis focuses on developing a forest biodiversity index to assess historical changes, project future scenarios, and plan restoration actions for Mediterranean forests.
-His first study focuses on modeling forest bird abundances and their relationship with forest structure in Catalonia’s forests, using remote sensing data and transects conducted by experts across the Catalan territory.
-He also collaborates with CREAF within the WildE project, which aims to develop the necessary knowledge for “climate-smart rewilding” in Europe, as a nature-based solution that enhances the natural capacity of European ecosystems for climate change mitigation, adaptation, and biodiversity support.
+He worked with CREAF, where he trained in laboratory methods for processing soil and water samples from Alaska within the P-PEAT project, and conducted fieldwork in Collserola studying the behavior of wood mice.
+He collaborated with the ADENC, analyzing tree and shrub biodiversity in Sabadell and proposing green corridors to improve the city’s ecological connectivity.
+He also worked with GEPEC on a plan to integrate vegetation into façades and classrooms of several schools in Torredembarra.
+His master’s thesis led him to join the project “Identification of Critical Areas for the Conservation of the Little Bustard (Tetrax tetrax) in Spain” at the CTFC, where he is currently pursuing a PhD in Biodiversity Management and Conservation as part of the GREENRISK project.
+His doctoral research focuses on developing a forest biodiversity index to assess historical changes, project future scenarios, and guide restoration strategies for Mediterranean forests.
+He also collaborates with CREAF on the WildE project, which aims to advance knowledge for climate-smart rewilding in Europe, promoting nature-based solutions that strengthen ecosystems’ capacity for climate change mitigation, adaptation, and biodiversity support.

 Keywords